walterdavis/questions/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app shows a list of questionnaires, and allows you to add sections to each as well as questions in each section.

-* Ruby version
+* Ruby 3.0.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 7.0.4

-* ...
+* SQLite

+Using Bootstrap 5, `cssbundling`, `jsbundling` with `esbuild`, and Yarn.

+Run `bundle install` and `rails db:migrate` to set up the app.

+Use `bin/dev` to start the local development server.